Defining taxon: first appearance of the hemicyonine bear Plithocyon (Tedford et al., 2004)

 Basis of name: Wood et al. (1941) based the name on the Barstow Formation in the Mojave Desert of southern California.
 This formation takes its name from the nearby city of Barstow in San Bernardino County.
 The Barstow Formation is over 1000 meters thick and contains several superposed vertebrate fossil faunas as well as datable ash beds.
 Woodburne et al. (1990) demonstrated that the lower portion of the Barstow Formation produces Hemingfordian vertebrate fossils, while higher strata contain early and late Barstovian fossils.

 Barstovian faunas are also found elsewhere in southern California, including the well-known Shark Tooth Hill locality near Bakersfield .
-Outside of California, Barstovian sites and faunas are known from Oregon, Nevada, Idaho, Montana, and New Mexico from the western US, from southern Texas, eastern Colorado, Nebraska, and South Dakota from the central US, and from Florida, Georgia, and Maryland from the western US.
+Outside of California, Barstovian sites and faunas are known from Oregon, Nevada, Idaho, Montana, and New Mexico from the western US, from southern Texas, eastern Colorado, Nebraska, and South Dakota from the central US, and from Florida, Georgia, and Maryland from the eastern US.
 Of these, the localities from Nebraska and Colorado are the richest, and contain superposed Clarendonian faunas stratigraphically above Barstovian localities(Tedford et al., 1987).
 In southern Texas, there is also a stratigraphic sequence of Miocene vertebrate faunas, of which the Burkeville and Cold Spring represent the early and late Barstovian, respectively (Tedford et al., 1987; 2004).
 Because of their relatively close proximity, these faunas from the Texas Coastal Plain are frequently very similar to those of contemporaneous faunas from Florida.
-Barstovian fossils are also known from five faunas in Mexico, from as far south as Chiapas (Montellano-Ballesteros and Jiménez-Hildalgo, 2006) and southern Canada (Tedford et al., 2004).
+Barstovian fossils are also known from five faunas in Mexico, from as far south as Chiapas (Montellano-Ballesteros and Jiménez-Hildalgo, 2006), and from southern Canada (Tedford et al., 2004).

 The Barstovian is divided into two subintervals: the Ba1 from 15.9 to 14.8 million years ago; and the Ba2 from 14.8 to 12.5 million years ago (Tedford et al., 2004).
 All of the Barstovian NALMA falls within the middle Miocene Epoch of the standard geologic time scale.